Kusum-shaw23/Facial-Recognition-using-ML/README.md

 👤 Face Recognition using Machine Learning

-A machine learning–based system that detects and recognizes faces from images using feature extraction and classification techniques.
-Trained on a Kaggle facial dataset, the model achieves high accuracy in identifying individuals.
+A machine learning–based system for detecting and recognizing faces in images.
+Trained on a Kaggle facial dataset, the model uses feature extraction and classification techniques to achieve high recognition accuracy.

+🛠 Tech Stack

+Language: Python

+Libraries: OpenCV, dlib, scikit-learn, TensorFlow/Keras (for CNN)

+Techniques: PCA, CNN embeddings, SVM, KNN

+Deployment: Local execution (can be extended to cloud/web)

 📁 Dataset

 Source: Kaggle Face Dataset

-Description: Labeled facial images, each representing a unique individual.
+Description: Labeled facial images, each representing a unique person.

-Note: Download the dataset manually from Kaggle and place it in the /dataset directory (per Kaggle’s terms of use).
+Note: Due to Kaggle’s terms, download the dataset manually and place it in the /dataset folder.

-🧠 Model & Techniques
+🧠 Model Overview

 Face Detection: OpenCV or dlib

-Feature Extraction:

-PCA (Principal Component Analysis)

-CNN embeddings
+Feature Extraction: PCA or CNN embeddings

 Classification: